 So month-to-month subscription plans certainly have their place, for short-term or flexible use at any time – basically for any duration up to six months, or for subscribing only when you need the apps.
 By contrast, Annual plans (as you’d expect) are always better for longer timeframes.

-Undoubtedly, the best way to start with any plan is with a fully-functional free trial, to download, install, and get going with at no cost.
-Or even easier: begin with the free level of Creative Cloud that Adobe offers to everyone.
+Undoubtedly, the best way to start with any plan is with a fully-functional free trial, to download, install, and get going right away.
+Or even easier: begin with the free level of Creative Cloud that Adobe offers to everyone at no cost.

-If you still haven’t decided before the free trial is up, then consider signing on for just a month or two with the Monthly plan.
+If you still haven’t decided before the free trial is up, then consider signing on for just a month or two with the Monthly plan… That will give you more time without a yearlong commitment.
 Or, go ahead with the Annual plan knowing that you can still get a full refund within two weeks of your order, if desired.

 See Also